Confessions of a 40-Something Six: Christmas Edition

 "This is our house."

-Stunned silence for a few seconds turned in uproarious laughter.
+Stunned silence for a few seconds turned into uproarious laughter.

 "Dang, I guess I should tone down my judging," confessed the father.
 "Our lights do look pitiful compared to Walt Disney World across the street.
 I swear he went to get more lights just because he saw us putting ours out so they can outshine us."